-Please take note that it is common for some agencies and end clients to self-bill you as a limited company contractor for your time.
-Furthermore, your company is not required to create a contractor invoice for your UK contracting work in this scenario.
+Please take note that it’s common for some agencies and end clients to self-bill for your time as a limited company contractor.
+Furthermore, your company isn’t required to create a contractor invoice for your UK contracting work in this scenario.
 However, as part of this contractor self-billing process, you’ll complete timesheets showing your contractor details along with the time you’ve worked.
-Once complete, you will send these on to the accounts department of your agency or client.
-In addition, you will complete this process on a weekly or monthly basis, depending on what agreement you have in place.
+Once complete, you’ll send these on to the accounts department of your agency or client.
+In addition, you’ll complete this process on a weekly or monthly basis, depending on what agreement you have in place.

 If your client isn’t operating the self-bill system, it’s key to note that you’ll need to raise a professional contractor bill when you invoice your client.
-Therefore, when you do this, you will be creating an invoice for contract work and you’ll set out the relevant details on the contract invoice to your client.
+Therefore, when you do this, you’ll be creating an invoice for contract work, and you’ll set out the relevant details on the contract invoice to your client.
 Please read on to find out how to do this in more detail.

 The current invoice date rules (UK) and limited company invoices for contractors

-When we investigate what should you put on an invoice and how to bill as a contractor, it is important to comply with current laws.
-You can easily find these online but please read on as we explain in the guide what details to show.
+When we investigate what should you put on an invoice and how to bill as a contractor, it’s important to comply with current laws.
+You can find these details online but please read on to discover more.
 Therefore, please ensure you include the relevant details when you do your UK contractor billing to your clients.

-What’s more, when you raise a bill for your contract work, there are extra details to include if you are registered for VAT (as most contractors are).
+What’s more, when you raise a bill for your contract work, there’s extra details to include if you’re registered for VAT (as most contractors are).
 When you register for VAT, your future invoices will need raising including VAT.
 Furthermore, when we consider how to do an invoice (UK) and what to put on an invoice, our VAT guide is a good read.
 It gives an overview of what to expect you’re your business is registered for VAT and explains how the UK VAT rules work.

-Please have a read of our article which covers tax tips for limited company contractors.
-Certainly, this covers all sorts of areas to consider when you are UK contracting.
+Please have a read of our guide which covers tax tips for limited company contractors.
+Certainly, this covers all sorts of areas to consider when you’re UK contracting.
 In addition, it includes lots of top tips when you run your own business on how to save tax.
-To summarise, this article covers many different but relevant aspects when you are contracting in the UK.
+To summarise, this guide covers many different but relevant aspects when you are contracting in the UK.
 What’s more, it explains how to operate tax efficiently and how to maximise your pay as a UK contractor.

 What must an invoice include for a UK business?